julianocompart/julianocompart/README.md

 - 🔭 I’m currently working on **PicPay**

-- 🌱 I’m currently learning **Framework Spring, Rest APIs, Kubernetes and much more.**
+- 🌱 I’m currently using **Framework Spring, Rest APIs, Kubernetes and much more.**

 - 📫 How to reach me **juliano.csn@gmail.com**